department-of-veterans-affairs/vets-api-clients/README.md

 ## Requesting Access
-If you have any questions, please email api@va.gov for assistance.
+If you have any questions or need further assistance, please email our team at api@va.gov.
 You will receive a human reply within 24 hours.